Falsifying Discriminant Validity of Predictive Algorithms: Problem Formulation

-Our goal is to evaluate the performance of $\hat f$ using the evaluation dataset $\mathcal{D}$ that notably does not contain the target outcome $Y^{*}$.
-If our evaluation dataset \emph{did} contain $Y^{*}$, then evaluating performance would be straightforward: compute performance metrics with respect to $Y^{*}$.
-A common approach in practice when we lack access to $Y^{*}$ is to select a permissible proxy $Y_j$ and treat it as if it were $Y^{*}$, computing performance metrics with respect to $Y_j$.
+Our goal is to evaluate $\hat f$ using $\mathcal{D}$ and a loss function $\ell:\{0,1\}\times[0,1]\to\mathbb{R}_{\ge 0}$.
+A common approach in practice when we lack access to $Y^{*}$ is to select a permissible proxy $Y_j$ and treat it as if it were $Y^{*}$, estimating $E[\ell(Y_j, \hat{f}(X))]$.
 Unfortunately such an approach can be brittle, depending heavily on the choice of proxy outcome \citep{obermeyer2019dissecting,watson2023multi}.
 Additionally, it's unclear what the bar for acceptable performance should be with respect to a proxy.
-Most concerningly, such an approach risks greenlighting an algorithm that may be highly predictive of an impermissible proxy \citep{dastin2018amazon}.
+Most concerningly, such an approach risks greenlighting an algorithm that may be highly predictive of an impermissible proxy \citep{dastin2018amazon}.\looseness=-1